ibmresilient/resilient-community-apps/rc-data-feed/README.md

 Data tables are supported (the programmatic name will be the same as the DB table name) but require rules to be added for data capture.

-Newly added fields and data tables are created in the destination database (for ODBC/SQLite destinations).
+Newly added fields and data tables are created in the destination database (for ODBC/SQLite destinations) in real-time.

 # Useful Tools